🍁My credit card was blocked and I almost got scammed in Canada🍁

 ▼ Host family's dog 🐶

-Airline Twitter: "What's wrong?"
+Airline Twitter: "What's the matter?"

-Author: "You've been charged multiple times, please cancel this."
+Author: "I've been double-charged, please cancel it."

 Author: "What?
 I have to wait 90 days?
 And Alberta is out of the question."

-Author: "No, no, it's 3am here.
-It's impossible."
+Author: "No, no, it's 3 AM here.
+I can't do that."

 The argument continued like this

-At the time, I believed I was really communicating with the official customer support account, but after receiving a constant stream of phone calls and then "Please download a cash transfer app.
-If you process the transfer to a bank account in Kenya
+At the time, I truly believed I was communicating with the official customer support account, but after receiving a barrage of calls and then, "Please download a money transfer app.
+If you process the transfer to a Kenyan bank account, we will return it to you in Japanese yen

 It is often said that a drowning man will clutch at a straw